documentry/documentry.org/README.md

 # documentry.org

-Official site of Documentry foundation.
+Official site of Documentry Foundation.

 ## About